phyatur/alx-system_engineering-devops/0x00-shell_basics/README.md

 [8.
 Bye bye Betty](8-firstdelete) - Delete the file betty.
 The file betty is in /tmp/my_first_directory

 [9.
 Bye bye My first directory](9-firstdirdeletion) - Delete the directory my_first_directory that is in the /tmp directory.

+[10.
+Back to the future](10-back) - Write a script that changes the working directory to the previous one.